gatsbywpthemes/gatsby-wp-themes/packages/gatsby-theme-blog-data/README.md

 - 3 levels menu
 - pagination on all archives
 - categories, tags and users
-- Works with twenty nineteen theme to have the right menu location.
+- Works with twenty nineteen theme to have the right menu location